lleaff/JStests/eloquent/Notes.md

 ## Variables

 Declare with 'var' or 'let'
 var: identifier is hoisted but not assignment, scope is global or limited to the function body
 let: not hoisted, scope is limited to the current block

 Case-sensitive
 Symbols allowed:

     [a-z] [A-Z] [0-9] _ $

 No '-' allowed
 Cannot begin with [0-9]

 ## Functions

-Function definitions are hoisted (no need to forward declare) Parameters don't have types
+Function definitions are hoisted (no need to forward declare)
+Parameters don't have types

     typeof(argument) === "number"
     // can be used for runtime type checking
 No function overloading
 Each function is an object so it can have properties
 	(useful to emulate static variables)
 Functions have an "argument" property which is an object of itself

     argument.length		// Number of arguments

 #### Closures
 A function can return another function that references its local variables.
-That returned function is called a 'closure' because the variables it cointains will have the value they had when the closure was created, the function "closes over" the variables.
+That returned function is called a 'closure' because the variables it contains will retain the value they had when the closure was created, the returned function "closes over" the variables.

     function mamaRabbit(babies) {
 			// This is the closure